Shadi A. Karam: Teaching and leadership roles

 Prior to this role, Karam served as the Special Adviser to the President of the Republic of Lebanon, Michel Suleiman for the duration of his six-year mandate and as Senior Adviser to Prime Minister Tammam Salam during the critical period of presidential vacancy in the country, 25 May 2014 to 31 October 2016.
 In this post, he launched a National Sustainable Development Strategy - acting as the national focal point for the Syrian refugee issue - and oversaw international relations for the Office of the Prime Minister.
 Karam also served as the Adviser to the Deputy Prime Minister in charge of Economic Affairs of the Arab Republic of Syria, Mr. Abdullah Dardari, entrusted with driving the Public Private Partnership initiative in the country.
 Dardari served thereafter as the Senior Advisor on Reconstruction for the Middle East and North Africa at the World Bank and is now a United Nations Development Program (UNDP) Representative.

-A patron of the arts and of his alma mater AUB, Karam is a member of the Board of Trustees of the Holy Spirit University Kaslik, the President of the Association Libanaise pour le Développement du Mécénat Culturel and holds several decorations, including the Grand Officer of the Spanish Order of Isabella the Catholic, a Commander of the Greek Order of the Phoenix and a Commander of the Lebanese Order of the Cedar.
+A patron of the arts and of his alma mater AUB, Karam was a member of the Board of Trustees of the Holy Spirit University Kaslik until August 2025 and is now Senior Vice President of the University and in this role the second highest ranking executive of the institution.
+He was also until June 2025 the President of the Association Libanaise pour le Développement du Mécénat Culturel and holds several decorations, including the Grand Officer of the Spanish Order of Isabella the Catholic, Commander of the Greek Order of the Phoenix and Commander of the Lebanese Order of the Cedar.
 Karam is married with three children, one girl and two boys.